NLP-enabled Trajectory Map-matching in Urban Road Networks using a Transformer-based Encoder-decoder: Methodology

 \subsection{Objective Function}

 Let $g = (g_1, g_2, ..., g_{n})$ be the transformed version of $T= \left\{ (x_1, y_1), (x_2, y_2), \dots, (x_n, y_n) \right\}$, representing the variable-length input sequence, here in this study, a sequence of grid cells, each of which encompasses each GPS point, and $r = (r_1, r_2, ..., r_{m})$ be the variable-length output sequence, i.e., sequence of road segments, $m$ is the length of the output sequence.
-The seq2seq model maps $g$ to $r$ by learning a conditional probability distribution over the set of possible output sequences, given the input sequence.
+The seq2seq model maps $g$ to $r$ by learning a conditional probability distribution over the set of possible output sequences as:

-The model learns a probability distribution from input-output pairs in training, adjusting parameters to maximize output sequence likelihood given input; the seq2seq model aims to maximize this log-likelihood.
+The model learns a probability distribution from input-output pairs in training, adjusting parameters to maximize output sequence likelihood given input; the seq2seq model aims to maximize this log-likelihood, described as:

 The objective can be optimized using backpropagation of cross-entropy loss through time, which computes the gradients of the objective with respect to the model parameters and updates the parameters using gradient descent.
 Once the model is trained, it can be used to generate segment-based trajectories for new input sequences.